dianasecure/c---qt-project/README.md

+🎬 Movie Management System 🎥

-This is a Movie Management System, a C++ and Qt-based desktop application for storing and managing movies.
+This is a C++ and Qt-based desktop application for storing and managing movies. 🍿 It features two access modes:

-It features two access modes: Admin Mode, which allows adding, editing, and deleting movies, and User Mode, where users can browse and view movie trailers.
+🔑 Admin Mode – Add, edit, and delete movies.
+👤 User Mode – Browse and view movie trailers.

-The intuitive Qt interface ensures a smooth user experience.
+The intuitive Qt interface ensures a smooth and enjoyable user experience. ✨